cabal-club/cable/readme.md

 Clients may experiment with custom message types beyond the ids used by this specification (where `msg_type>=64`).

+Clients encountering an unknown `msg_type` should ignore and discard them.

 ## requests

 Every request begins with the following header: